Bitwise-Forge/mno-toolbox/README.md

 - **Login failed or timed out**
   - Verify `.env` credentials and all URLs/paths
-  - Delete `.session/localStorage.json` to reset the browser session
+  - Remove the `.session/chrome-profile/` directory to reset the browser session
 - **Report table not found**
   - The MNO page structure may have changed; update selectors in the corresponding processor
 - **Date input issues (weekly checklist)**